 Hybrid learning implements synchronous lessons taught simultaneously in-person and online.
 It is a type of blended learning that focuses more on bridging the physical classroom and virtual learning spaces closer together into a more complete education.
 Put another way, hybrid learning is a form of synchronous learning that happens both physically and remotely.
-Or click here to see it put another way.

 However, an exact definition of hybrid learning still varies based on the source.